galaxyproject/iwc/README.md

 Click on "Workflows", "Import" and click on the "search form" link.
 ![Workflow Import GIF](static/iwc-import.gif)

-When importing a workflow form workflowhub.eu you currently need to search for `organization: "IWC Workflows"`.
+When importing a workflow form workflowhub.eu you currently need to search for `organization:"IWC Workflows"`.

 ## Contributing a Workflow